The 25 Best Things to Do in Sayulita Mexico + Travel Guide

 The purpose is also to promote both healthy living and Mexican culture.

-In fact, you not only find edible items but also local handmade arts and crafts coming from the local communities nearby.
+In fact, you will find not only edible items but also local handmade arts and crafts coming from the local communities nearby.

 19. Take a stroll around Sayulita